 Business intelligence analyst

-The M.S. in Applied Data Science prepares students to use applications of data science so they can effectively perform the following functions in a variety of contexts:
+The M.S. in Applied Data Science program prepares students to use applications of data science so they can effectively collect, organize and manage data, as well as master data visualization tools to communicate results in a wide range of business situations.
+The interdisciplinary curriculum focuses on four key learning competencies: